On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Introduction

 \section{Introduction}

-As analytic data of a manifold, the spectrum of the Laplacian operator acting on functions contains rich information about the geometry and topology of a manifold.
-For example, by results of Cheeger and Buser, with a lower bound on Ricci curvature, the first eigenvalue is equivalent to the Cheeger constant of a manifold, which depends on the geometry of the manifold.
-The rigidity and richness of hyperbolic geometry make the connection even more intriguing: by Canary\cite{canary1992}, for infinite volume, topologically tame hyperbolic 3-manifolds, the bottom of the $L^2$-spectrum of $-\Delta$, denoted by $\lambda_0$, is zero if and only if the manifold is not geometrically finite.
-If $\lambda_0$ of a geometrically finite, infinite volume hyperbolic manifold is $1$, by Canary and Burger\cite{burger1994lower}, the manifold is either the topological interior of a handlebody or an $\mathbb{R}$-bundle over a closed surface, which is a very strong topological restriction.
+As analytic data of a manifold, the spectrum of the Laplace-Beltrami operator contains rich information about the geometry and topology of a manifold.
+For example, by results of J. Cheeger \cite{cjLowerBoundSmallest} and P. Buser \cite{bpNoteIsoperimetric}, on a compact manifold with a lower bound on the Ricci curvature, the first nonzero eigenvalue can be bounded from below and above by quadratic expressions on the Cheeger constant.
+The rigidity of hyperbolic geometry makes the connection even more intriguing: according to Canary\cite{canary1992}, for infinite-volume, topologically tame hyperbolic 3-manifolds, the bottom of the $L^2$-spectrum of $-\Delta$, denoted by $\lambda_0$, is zero if and only if the manifold is \textit{not} geometrically finite.
+If $\lambda_0$ of a geometrically finite, infinite-volume hyperbolic $3$-manifold $M$ is $1$, then Canary and E. Taylor \cite{ctKleinianGroupsLimit} classify its topology: $M$ is either the topological interior of a handlebody or an $\mathbb{R}$-bundle over a closed surface.